TorbenRahbekKoch/LogBridge/Readme.md

 Configuration
 =============
-Currently the configuration is very easy.
+Currently the configuration is very simple.
 In theory (and even, at  times, in practice) LogBridge should be able to automatically find an implementation of LogWrapper<> and load that.
 This presupposes that the assembly has been loaded into the application.
 Simply having the assembly in the application directory